icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 - Param `org.gradle.workers.max` is responsible for the number of parallel "Workers" or processes (by default, the number of cores of your CPU)
 - The other parameters can be [found here](https://docs.gradle.org/current/userguide/build_environment.html).

-For a comfortable work, you can change the Gradle params not only for this project, but for everyone.
+For a comfortable work, you can change the Gradle parameters not only for this project, but for all projects on your computer.
 To do this, hust go to user's forlder and open `.gradle` folder:

 ```bash